dotnetcore/FlubuCore/docs/en/WebApi/getting-started.md

  - Create web site on iis for example web application
  - Start the application pool

-When you finish writing your deploy script. manually copy it to web api deployed location /scripts folder.
+When you finish writing your deploy script manually copy it to web api deployed location /scripts folder.
 Web api can also upload scripts but it is disabled by default for obvious security reason.
 It should stay disabled in most cases.

 If needed modify Example DeployScript for your needs.